 You consider yourself pretty familiar with products that banks offer: checking accounts, savings accounts, credit cards.
 But one thing flummoxes you: the certificate of deposit, usually known as the CD.
 What is this baby, and what does it want?
 And should you get one?

 A CD is a type of financial asset – a vehicle to invest in.
 Intended to hold your money for a specific period (anywhere from months to years), it offers a fixed interest rate that is usually higher than those offered on other bank accounts.
-In exchange for the higher interest rate, you must keep your money in the CD for a fixed amount of time, until it matures, as the bankers say.
+In exchange for the higher rate, your money must stay in the CD for a fixed time, until it matures.
 For example, if you invest $5,000 into a five-year CD with a 3% APY, you’ll earn $800 on your investment.

 CDs offer a simple and low-risk way to make money and, like other bank accounts, they are federally insured.
 Even so, they are not always the best choice for every financial situation.
 Here’s what you need to know before you invest.